nate-johnston/hmjstudiosllc.com/content/policies.md

 ## The Exceptions

 ***Most of this will apply when we are back in person for lessons.
-With any of these exceptions, we can move back to a virtual lesson as necessary for sickness or snow.***
+With any of these exceptions, we can move back to a virtual lesson as necessary for sickness or weather.***

 Sick kids!
 I go by typical school rules: if they can't go to school, they can't come to lessons.
 Children must be fever/vomit free for 24 hours in order to